HomeReviewFrom KettleBot to ANY-Bot - SwitchBot

 Final thoughts

 SwitchBot could use more torque.
 If you rent your place, chances are your switches are as cheap as they can, which kills the best SwitchBot feature – the ability to be deployed without electrical work.
 It’s an ultimate goal of mine to find 4 unique uses to each SwitchBot I have.
 The more bizarre the better.
-These little creatures are fun and bring joy to automation, as there is nothing more absurd and joyful at the same time to build a connected robot to tap on the switch.
-I’m really keen to listen to your creative ideas?
+These little creatures are fun and bring joy to automation, as there is nothing more absurd and joyful at the same time than building a connected robot to tap on the switch.
+I’m keen to listen to your creative ideas.
 Got hard to automate switches?
 Let me know what would you automate in this Reddit thread.

 REVIEW OVERVIEW